isir/greta/README.md

 Welcome to the public repository of the Greta project!

-## Features:
+## Features
-1) Greta is a virtual character engine generating socio-emotional behaviors for natural interactional scenario with human users.
+1) A virtual character engine generating socio-emotional behaviors for natural interactions with human users.
-2) Greta is a Java modular software designed to run on Java 8 and working on Windows, Linux and OSX.
+2) A Java modular software designed to run on Java 8 and working on Windows, Linux and OSX.
-3) Greta depends on external software for Speech Synthesis ([MaryTTS](http://mary.dfki.de/) or CereProc), and 3D Rendering (Ogre or Unity).
+3) Greta depends on external software for Speech Synthesis ([MaryTTS](http://mary.dfki.de/) or CereProc), 3D Rendering (Ogre or Unity), and more.

 For more details, please visit [WIKI](https://github.com/gretaproject/greta/wiki).